WHEN I MET THE CODE TALKERS

 They sat for a picture, old men refusing to fade away as Douglas MacArthur said of old soldiers.
 I said I’d send them the article, but they didn’t seem to care.
 They wished me a safe trip home.

-A light snow fell as I bid goodbye.
+A light snow was falling as I bid goodbye.
 The men melted into the New Mexico desert and I headed to Window Rock, capital of the Navajo Nation.
 At an elementary school students told me about the Code Talkers.

 “Are they heroes?” teacher Isidore Begay asked his fourth-graders.